Ventura, CA Prenuptial and Postnuptial Agreement Lawyer

 Whether you’re engaged and would like to create a prenuptial agreement before your wedding, or are already married and want to design a postnuptial agreement, our trusted attorneys are ready to help.
-For a free and confidential legal consultation concerning postnuptial or prenuptial agreements in California, call The Law Offices of Bamieh & Erickson, PLC at (805) 585-5056 today.
-We serve Ventura and Santa Barbara Counties.
+For a free and confidential legal consultation concerning postnuptial or prenuptial agreements in California, call The Law Offices of Bamieh & De Smeth, PLC at (805) 585-5056 today.
+We serve Ventura and other counties of Southern California.

 Who Should Get a Prenuptial Agreement and Why?